When is the set of embeddings finite up to isotopy?: Preliminaries

-Let us recall an approach to the classification of (partially) framed knots.
 By a {\it $p$-framing} of an embedded manifold we mean a system of $p$ ordered orthogonal normal unit vector fields on the manifold.
-Denote by $V_{m-q,p}$ is the {\it Stiefel manifold} of $p$-framings of the origin of $\Bbb R^{m-q}$.
+Denote by $V_{m-q,p}$ the {\it Stiefel manifold} of $p$-framings of the origin of $\mathbb{R}^{m-q}$.
 Clearly, the group $E^m(D^p\times S^q)$ is isomorphic to the group of $p$-framed embeddings $S^q\to S^m$ up to $p$-framed isotopy.
+The group structure on the set $E^m(D^p\times S^q)$ is constructed literally as on $E^m(S^p\times S^q)$ above (with $S^p$ replaced by $D^p$ in Lemmas~\ref{l1}--\ref{l3}) or equivalently as on $(m-q)$-framed embeddings $S^q\to S^m$ up to $(m-q)$-framed isotopy in \cite{Hae66A}.

+The following result in some sense reduces the classification of framed knots to the classification of knots and computations of homotopy groups.

-\begin{theorem} For $m>q+2$ there is an exact sequence
+\begin{theorem} \textup{\cite[Theorem~9,4)]{CRS08}} For $m>q+2$ there is an exact sequence

 \end{theorem}

 The theorem is proved analogously to its particular case $m=p+q$ \cite[Corollary~5.9]{Hae66A}.
 We sketch the proof here for convenience of the reader.